sb43/Vernoi_procedure/README.md

 # Vernoi_procedure
-This is modified version which outputs per chain accessible surface area.
+This is modified version which outputs per chain accessible surface area based on PDB coordinate data.

 Quantification of protein surfaces, volumes and atom-atom contacts using a constrained Voronoi procedure.